Mjz86/c_colon/mcc.md

-- a contract is an idempotent expression that is used as a way to show validity of the current environment state.
+- a contract is an `weak_idempotent` expression that is used as a way to show validity of the current environment state.